 Find out how college is different than high school here.
+Accommodations in college vary from high school.
+Please make sure to discuss how accommodations vary with the Accessibility Services Coordinator.

 No. The choice to disclose your disability is always voluntary.
 However, if you want SCTCC to provide accommodations based on your disability, you must first identify yourself to Accessibility Services as having a disability and formally request accommodations.
 An Accommodations Plan must be established prior to receiving accommodations.